shivenducs1136/HolidayHacks/README.md

 - [ ] So If a person is suffering from Fumbling or is mute person, for those people we have integrated some daily-life action/ expression cards which is really helpful for the people to communicate in public places confidently.

 ### We understand the urgent need of the hour to help out this section of people and we are committed to cater their needs.
 This initiative can become a giant leap in helping disabled people and boost their confidence so that they can try to make their lives better.
-This is right time for everyone of us to move towards towards this initiative.Together WE CAN and WE WILL MAKE A DIFFERENCE.
+This is right time for everyone of us to move towards towards this initiative.Together WE CAN and WE WILL MAKE A DIFFERENCE😊....

 ## Video Link